2005–06 Pittsburgh Penguins season

 The 2005–06 Pittsburgh Penguins season was the team's 39th season in the National Hockey League (NHL).
 The season was notable for being Sidney Crosby's rookie campaign.
-However, Crosby's first year didn't help the team, as they suffered another losing season, finishing last place in the Eastern Conference with 58 points, the second worst in the NHL.
+However, Crosby's inaugural season did not improve the team, as they suffered another losing season, finishing last place in the Eastern Conference with 58 points, the second worst in the NHL.
 The Penguins failed to qualify for the Stanley Cup playoffs for the fourth consecutive season.
-This was the most recent season where they missed the Stanley Cup playoffs.
-Their 16 years making the playoffs is the longest active streak in the four major North American professional sports.
+It would be the final season where they missed the Stanley Cup playoffs until 2023 and the last season they finished with a losing record until 2025.

 Off-season

 Regular season

 The Penguins struggled defensively, finishing 30th overall in goals allowed, with 310 (excluding 6 shootout goals allowed).

 Sidney Crosby

-Sidney Crosby was selected first overall in the 2005 NHL Entry Draft by the Penguins on July 30, 2005.
+Sidney Crosby was selected first overall in the 2005 NHL entry draft by the Penguins on July 30, 2005.
 Due to the labour stoppage in the previous season, the 2005 draft was conducted via a weighted lottery based on each team's playoff appearances and draft lottery victories in the last four years.
 This lottery system led to the draft being popularly referred to as the "Sidney Crosby Lottery" or the "Sidney Crosby Sweepstakes".

 On December 16, 2005, Michel Therrien named Crosby as an alternate captain for the Penguins.
 The move drew criticism from some hockey pundits, including Don Cherry, who claimed that Crosby had done nothing to earn the position.

 Crosby finished his rookie season with the franchise record in assists (63) and points (102) for a rookie, both of which had been previously held by Mario Lemieux.
 Crosby is the youngest player in the history of the NHL to score 100 points in a single season, and only the seventh rookie ever to hit the benchmark.
 Overall, Crosby finished sixth in the NHL scoring race and seventh in the NHL in assists.
 Among Canadian NHL players, he trailed only Joe Thornton and Dany Heatley.
 While both Crosby and Alexander Ovechkin of the Washington Capitals had impressive rookie campaigns, Crosby finished second behind Ovechkin for the Calder Memorial Trophy for NHL rookie of the year.

 Through his first season, Crosby was accused by opposing players and coaches of taking dives and complaining to officials, which has been attributed to his youth.

 During his rookie campaign, he was second on his team and fourth among all NHL rookies in penalty minutes, and is the only rookie to accumulate both 100 points and 100 penalty minutes in a single season in NHL history.
 This magnified his reputation for complaining to NHL officials.

 Hockey analyst Kelly Hrudey compared Crosby to Gretzky, who had a similar reputation as a "whiner" in his youth, and suggested that as Crosby matured, he would mellow out and his reputation would fade.